rhapsfx/developers-community/pages/Documents/RichMessaging/AppleBusinessChatTemplates/custom-interactive-message-template.md

 * The AppID, Extension Bundle ID and Team ID (which are part of the Bid field) must be part of the SC metadata JSON!
 Without them your iMessage app will not be delivered to the consumer.

-* RecivedBubble image URL - If consumer does not have the extension installed on device, or if consumer has the extension installed but does not use LiveLayout (set to false) then the recivedBubble will default to the imageURL set in the recievedBubble object.
+* ReceivedBubble image URL - If consumer does not have the extension installed on device, or if consumer has the extension installed but does not use LiveLayout (set to false) then the recivedBubble will default to the imageURL set in the recievedBubble object.
 If imageURL was not added to the SC schema defined, the layout view will be an empty frame!
 Always include an imageURL!

 * ImageURL MUST be whitelisted - to whitelist images for Structured Content contact your Conversational Cloud account representative